Chandraprakash-03/senderwolf/README.md

 ## Notes

-- Requires a **Gmail App Password** (not your main login password).
+- Requires a **Gmail App Password** (not your main login password for Gmail).
-- Supports Gmail and other SMTP hosts like Outlook, Zoho, etc.
+- Supports Gmail and other SMTP hosts like Outlook, Zoho, Mailtrap, etc.
+- Config file makes repeated usage much simpler.

 ---